TheMadKow/DragonCon/README.md

 ## Welcome DragonCon project

 ### About DragonCon
-[DragonCon](http://dragoncon.co.il) is an Israeli convention for gaming.
+[DragonCon](http://dragoncon.co.il) is an Israeli convention for gaming.<br>
 We have Roleplaying games, Live action games, board games and so much more

 ### About the system

-At some point, we needed a better system to keep this convention working.
+At some point, we needed a better system to keep this convention working.<br>
-We offer user management (as participants), tickets pairing, event registration and more.
+We want to offer user management, event registrations, ticket pairing and simpler UX both to participants and content managers.<br>
 This code is under GPL-2.0 liecnce, so feel free to poke around while we build the code.

 ### Version